thedesertbear/natto/README.md

 git checkout https://github.com/thedesertbear/natto.git main
 ```

-You will need to `git delete goorbo` before switching branches.
+You will need to `git delete natto` before switching branches.

 ## How to Use